typedb/typedb-docs/00-general/04-quickstart.md

 #### Retrieve the full name of everyone who has travelled to a location using [Grakn Console](../02-running-grakn/02-console.md)

 <!-- FIXME(vmax): console doesn't support `--database-use` and `--source` options yet -->
-Enter the `social_network` keyspace using the Console.
+Enter the `social_network` database using the Console.
 ```
 $ ./grakn console --database-use social_network
 ```